Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Introduction. An overview of the results.

 and this function the random variables $Y(p)=H(X_1(p),\dots,X_d(p))$ for all $p\in{\mathbb Z}^\nu$.
 Let us introduce for all $N=1,2,\dots$ the normalized sum

 with an appropriate norming constant $A_N>0$, where

 We are interested in a limit theorem for these normalized sums $S_N$ with an appropriate norming constant $A_N$ as $N\to\infty$.
-We are interested in the case when there is a relatively strong dependence between the elements of the random field $X(p)$, $p\in{\mathbb Z}^\nu$, and new kind of limit theorems can appear.

-A. M.~Arcones studied a similar problem in paper~\cite{1}.
-He considered only the case $\nu=1$, but this is not a serious restriction.
-The main point is that he investigated the non-linear functionals of {\it vector valued}\/ stationary Gaussian random sequences, and such problems were not studied before.
-He was interested both in the question when the above defined normalized sums $S_N$ satisfy the central limit theorem with the usual normalization $A_N=\sqrt N$, and when we get a new kind of limit theorem with an unorthodox normalization.
+In particular, we want to know when we get a classical central limit theorem with the natural normalization $A_N=N^{\nu/2}$ and when appear new kind of limit theorems.
+These questions were studied in the special scalar valued case $d=1$ in papers~\cite{2} and~\cite{5}.
+Arcones investigated the multivariate generalization of the results in these papers.

-First he proved a classical central limit theorem if the covariance function $r(p)$, $p\in{\mathbb Z}^1$, of the underlying vector valued Gaussian stationary random sequence tends to zero sufficiently fast at infinity, and the function $H(x_1,\dots,x_d)$ satisfies some nice properties.
-This result can be considered the multivariate generalization of the result in~\cite{3}, and the proof is based on a refinement of the arguments of this paper.
-Then he presented in Theorem~6 a non-central limit theorem for $S_N$ which can be considered as the multivariate generalization of a non-central limit theorem for the random sums $S_N$ proved in~\cite{6} under appropriate conditions for a scalar valued Gaussian stationary random field, i.e. in the case $d=1$.
-However, I found the proof (and formulation) of this result incomplete.
+He proved the multivariate version of the result in paper~\cite{2} which states that if the covariance function of the underlying Gaussian field tends to zero sufficiently fast at infinity, and the function $H(x_1,\dots,x_d)$ has some nice properties, then the central limit theorem holds with the classical normalization.
+(He considered only the case $\nu=1$, but this restriction has no great importance.)
+In Theorem~6 of his paper he also formulated a result about a non-central limit theorem under appropriate conditions.
+But there are some serious problems with that result.
+Arcones wanted to prove a multivariate generalization of the result in paper~\cite{5}, but to do this he should have solved some problems whose discussion he omitted.

-In the proof of~\cite{6} a crucial point was the representation of the random variables $S_N$ in the form of a multiple Wiener--It\^o integral with respect to the random spectral measure of the underlying stationary random field.
-With its help we could carry out a limiting procedure that enabled us to express the limit by means of a multiple Wiener--It\^o integral.
-We did this in the scalar valued case.
-A detailed explanation of this approach is given in~\cite{11}.
-But the results applied in this approach were proved only in the scalar valued case.
-In the proof of Arcones which is based on similar arguments one would need the vector valued version of the notions and results discussed in~\cite{11}.
-But they were not available.

-I wanted to replace Arcones' discussion about Theorem~6 of his paper with a full proof of this result.
-It turned out that to do this first I have to work out the multivariate version of the theory presented in~\cite{11} which dealt with the scalar valued case.
-This is the subject of the present paper.
-It can be considered as a continuation of the research of It\^o in~\cite{10} and of Dobrushin in~\cite{5}.
+The Gaussian limit theorem can be proved in the multivariate case by means of a natural generalization of the method in paper~\cite{2}, or one can apply some more powerful new method, (see for example~\cite{13}), but in the proof of the multivariate generalization of the non-central limit theorem~6 in paper~\cite{1} some new problems appear whose solution demands hard work.